ESB in the UK

 ESB and Knottingley Power Project

 ESB plans to develop a modern and efficient Combined Cycle Gas Turbine (CCGT) power station at the site of the former Oxiris Chemical works, east Knottingley, Yorkshire.
 The proposed 1,500 MW power station will use natural gas and will generate enough electricity to supply up to two million homes.

 NIE Networks develops and maintains the network to meet evolving needs of our customers.
 By providing energy services for over 860,000 residential and business customers we are bringing a brighter, cleaner future to Northern Ireland.

 Investing in renewable energy, from waste wood to windRead more

-Our growing portfolio of low carbon generation in the UK will be further expanded in 2018 with the opening of a new 40MW biomass station in Tilbury Docks, which will run on waste wood from the construction sector in the Greater London area.
+Our growing portfolio of low carbon generation in the UK has been further expanded in 2018 with the opening of a new 40MW biomass station in Tilbury Docks, which runs on waste wood from the construction sector in the Greater London area.